CZ-NIC/convey/README.md

  * **Send** the e-mails
  * **Limit** the messages that are being send at once; if you are not 100 % sure you want to send the the whole message bucket at once.
  * **Edit** the template.
 The message file will open either in the default GUI or terminal editor.
 The first line of the template should be `Subject: ...`, followed by a free line.
 Note that you may include any e-mail headers, such as `Reply-To: ...`, `Cc: ...`, etc. The e-mail will reflect all of them.
 You may write the message either in plain text or in the HTML.
+ * **Choose** which recipients in a checkbox list will receive the message.
  * **Test** sending a message to your own address.
 You'll be prompted which of the messages should be delivered to you.
- * **Choose** which recipients in a checkbox list will receive the message.
+The e-mail contents possibly modified by a dynamic template is shown just before sending.
+ * **Print all e-mails** to a file to have the more granulated control over what is going to be sent.
+ * **Toggle file attaching** on and off.
+There are use cases when you do not want the files to be sent with, the text suits fine.

 ```bash
   *** E-mail template ***